Fragment of a "Magic Wand" or Clapper

 - Caption: Fragment of a "Magic Wand" or Clapper, ca. 1539-1292 B.C.E.
 Ivory, 1 5/16 x 5 5/16 in.
 (3.3 x 13.5 cm).
 Brooklyn Museum, Gift of the Egypt Exploration Fund , 14.614.
 Creative Commons-BY

-- Catalogue Description: Small fragmentary portion of ivory wand ending in a human head below which is head of Hathor.
+- Catalogue Description: Small fragmentary portion of ivory wand ending in a human hand below which is Head of Hathor.
+Condition: Preserved portion extremely fragmentary.
+Traces of red pigment in face of Hathor; good workmanship.

 - Record Completeness: Best (82%)